commonhaus/foundation/policies/trademark-policy.md

 ### Use of trademarks in text

-- Always distinguish trademarks from surrounding text with at least initial capital letters or in all capital letters.
+- Distinguish trademarks from surrounding text.
+Use initial caps at a minimum, or enhance with quotes, bold, italics, a different font, or color.
-    - Unacceptable: hibernate
+    - Incorrect: hibernate
-    - Acceptable: Hibernate, HIBERNATE
+    - Correct: Hibernate, HIBERNATE

-- Always use trademarks in their exact form with the correct spelling, neither abbreviated, hyphenated, or combined with any other word or words.
+- Use trademarks in their exact form with correct spelling.
+Do not abbreviate, hyphenate, or combine with other words.
-    - Unacceptable: Open Rewrite, open rewrite, open-rewrite
+    - Incorrect: Open Rewrite, open rewrite, open-rewrite
-    - Acceptable: OpenRewrite
+    - Correct: OpenRewrite
     - See our [Trademark List][] to verify exactly how the marks should appear.

-- Don't pluralize a trademark.
+- Use trademarks as adjectives modifying nouns, especially the first time they appear in print.
+Refer to our preferred nouns on the [Trademark List][].
+    - Incorrect: This is EasyMock.
+    - Correct: This is the EasyMock library.

+- Avoid possessive or plural forms.
+Trademarks describe generic nouns and are not possessive or plural.
+(An exception applies when referring to the Foundation’s name.)
-    - Unacceptable: I have seventeen JBangs running in my lab.
+    - Incorrect: I have five Quarkuses in my application.
-    - Acceptable: I have seventeen JBang catalogs running in my lab.
+    - Correct: I have five Quarkus extensions in my application.

-- Don't use "a" or "the" to refer to an instance of the trademark.
-    - Unacceptable: I put a JBang on my mom's computer.
-    - Acceptable: I put a JBang catalog on my mom's computer.

-- Don't use a trademark as a possessive.
-    The following noun should be used in possessive form or the sentence reworded so there is no possessive.
-    An exception to this can be when CF is used to refer to the Foundation‘s name.

-    - Unacceptable: OpenRewrite's unique properties ...
+    - Incorrect: Jackson’s unique serialization …
-    - Acceptable: Unique capability of OpenRewrite™ ...
+    - Correct: Unique serialization capability of Jackson …
-    - Acceptable: Commonhaus Foundations‘s IP Policy ...
+    - Correct: Commonhaus Foundation’s IP Policy …

-- Don't use a trademark as a verb.
-Trademarks are products or services, never actions.
+- Do not use trademarks as verbs.
+Trademarks represent products or services, not actions.
-    - Unacceptable: I JReleasered my computer today!
+    - Incorrect: I JReleasered my deployment today!
-    - Acceptable: I installed JReleaser on my computer today!
+    - Correct: I used JReleaser to deploy my application today!

-- Always use a trademark as an adjective modifying a noun.
-You can see the nouns we prefer on our [Trademark List][]
-    - Unacceptable: This is an OpenRewrite.
-Anyone can use it.
-    - Acceptable: This is an OpenRewrite recipe.
-Anyone can use it.

-- Don't translate a trademark into another language.
+- Do not translate trademarks into another language.
-    - Acceptable: Quiero instalar Hibernate en mi proyecto.
+    - Incorrect: Quiero instalar hibernar en mi proyecto.
-    - Unacceptable: Quiero instalar hibernar en mi proyecto.
+    - Correct: Quiero instalar Hibernate en mi proyecto.

 ### Use of Logos